 Come join our success!
 Park’s NCLEX Pass Rates are consistently higher than the Missouri & national averages.

 The “Park Promise” is a commitment that Park University will pay for a student’s NCLEX examination fee (RN exam – approximately $200) if a student achieves faculty clearance prior to taking the exam.* This means our faculty are fully engaged in helping you succeed!

 STEP ONE – Submit an application to Park University.

 In addition to completing the NursingCAS application, you must submit an application to Park University if you are not a current Park University student.
 Acceptance into the BSN program denotes acceptance to Park University as well.
 The following is the direct link to the Park University Application.

-If granted interview you will be scored based on your GPA, TEAS, etc.
+If granted an interview, you will be scored based on your GPA, TEAS, etc.

 Assistant Professor of Nursing

-Park University’s program educates future nurses using the latest innovations in nursing education.
-We offer affordable tuition and flexible scheduling for program prerequisite courses on the Parkville campus.
-Our pre-licensure option offers simulation laboratories equipped with state-of-the-art human patient simulators.
+Park University’s BSN nursing program educates future nurses using the latest innovations in nursing education.
+We offer affordable tuition and flexible scheduling for BSN nursing program prerequisite courses on the Parkville campus.
+Our BSN pre-licensure option offers simulation laboratories equipped with state-of-the-art human patient simulators that reflect nursing practice in the field.
 Our faculty-to-student ratio of 6 to 1 ensures personalized instruction in the clinical environment.
 We have multiple affiliations with hospitals and medical facilities throughout the Greater Kansas City area.
-Our graduates are recruited by hospitals and health care facilities and a majority have job offers prior to graduation.
+Our pre-licensure BSN program graduates are recruited by hospitals and health care facilities and a majority have job offers prior to graduation.